brob92993/Workout-Tracker/README.md

   To seed the database, run the command "npm run seed"

-  To run the server in the CLI: "node server.js".
+  To run the server in the CLI: "npm start".

   ## Usage